Lioncat6/OSC-Chat-Tools/README.md

 ## Open up `osc-chat-tools.exe` and the code will do the rest!

-### Side note... the song functionality will show whatever the last thing you were listening to was... including a website or video you were watching.
+### Side note... the song functionality will show whatever the last thing you were listening to was... including any website or video you were watching...
 So be careful.

 # Keyboard Shortcuts
 All keyboard shortcuts can be rebound